chivalry/resume/README.md

 ### Developer & Proprietor, Chivalry Software — 2004-Present

 - Built custom apps for clients for macOS, Windows, iOS and the web, including:
+  - Served on development team that built a custom CRM using Replit platform to create React/Node.js/PostgreSQL stack
   - Served on development team building a custom CRM using OutSystems
   - Served on development team that built a Salesforce AppExchange administrator utility for managing complex permission sets
   - Lead developer, DevOps manager, and application architect for a custom CRM web app using the Salesforce's Lightning Platform